Linear-Time $(1+\varepsilon)$-Approximation Algorithms for Two-Line-Center Problems: Introduction

 \section{Introduction}

 Given a set $S$ of $n$ points in the plane, we study the two-line-center problem: finding two lines that minimize the maximum distance from each point in $S$ to its closest line.
 This is a special case of the $k$-line-center problem, which asks, for a given set $S$ of $n$ points in the plane, to find $k$ lines minimizing the maximum distance from each point in $S$ to its closest line.
 A more general framework is projective clustering: Given $P\subset \mathbb R^d$, the goal is to find $k$ flats of dimension $j$ that best fit $P$ under a given distance measure.
 It has wide applications in data mining~\cite{datamining1999, datamining2000}, unsupervised learning~\cite{Procopiuc2010unsupervised}, database management~\cite{Chakrabarti2000db}, and computer vision~\cite{Procopiuc2002cv}.
-The problem is known to be NP-hard~\cite{Megiddo1982pc_npcomplete} (even in the plane), and various approaches including approximation algorithms and randomized methods~\cite{pc_apx_dklogk, pc_shapefitting_cylinder, pc_shapefitting_box, chan2006faster, pc_greedy_number_apx, HASSIN199129_pc_hitting, pc_montecarlo} have been studied.